 Coleraine County Hall

-The provisional licence, has a green plastic photocard and a green and pink paper counterpart.
-Further information is available in the information leaflet below.
+The provisional licence has a green plastic photocard and a green and pink paper counterpart.

 Applying for provisional entitlement for larger vehicles, buses or minibuses

-If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses you must complete the DL1 application form and the medical report form DLM1.
-These are available from main Post Office® branches, local vehicle licensing offices or MOT centres.
+If you currently hold a valid full licence and want to add provisional entitlement to drive large vehicles, minibuses or buses, you must complete the DL1 application form and the DLM1 medical report form.
+These are available from main Post Office branches or MOT test centres.

 The DLM1 must be completed by a doctor and you should ensure that all the relevant questions are answered.
 The doctor will normally charge you for completing the report and those registered for VAT are also required to charge the current rate on top of their fee.